Shell, Chevron likely to win Ukraine shale gas deals

 One contract area, Yuzivska, is in the eastern Donetsk and Kharkiv regions with the other, Olesska, in the western Lviv region. "(The likely winners are) Shell for Yuzivska and Chevron for Olesska," the source said.

-Ukraine has Europe's third-largest shale gas reserves at 42 trillion cubic feet (1.2 trillion cubic meters), according to the U.S. state Energy Information Administration, trailing France and Norway.
+Ukraine has Europe's third-largest shale gas reserves at 42 trillion cubic feet (1.2 trillion cubic metres), according to the U.S. state Energy Information Administration, trailing France and Norway.

 Exploiting the fields will require the drilling method known as fracking, which helps companies to tap gas and oil from previously inaccessible shale formations.